 The principle currency risk faced by the business is the exchange rate between the Australian dollar and the US dollar.
-The Group holds cash denominated in US dollars and Australian dollars and has material expenditure in each of these currencies.
+The Group holds cash denominated in US dollars and Australian dollars and has material revenue and expenditure in each of these currencies.
 Where possible, the Group matches foreign currency income and foreign currency expenditure as a natural hedge, holding foreign currency cash to facilitate this natural hedge.
 When foreign currency expenditure exceeds foreign currency revenue and foreign currency cash, the group purchases foreign currency to meet anticipated requirements under spot and forward contracts.
 The Group does not designate formal hedges.
-At 31 December 2021, there were no forward contracts outstanding.

-17. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT (CONTINUED)
+18. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT (CONTINUED)

-At 31 December 2022, there were two forward contracts to convert Australian dollars to US dollars outstanding.
-Adjustment of these financial instruments to fair value as measured at 31 December 2022 resulted in a loss of \$0.7 million.
+At 31 December 2023, there were three forward contracts to convert Australian dollars to US dollars outstanding.
+Adjustment of these financial instruments to fair value as measured at 31 December 2023 resulted in a loss of \$2.2 million.
 This fair value measurement is categorised within Level 2 of the fair value hierarchy.
-A summary of the forward contracts outstanding at 31 December 2022 is as follows:
+A summary of the forward contracts outstanding at 31 December 2023 is as follows:

-Buy USD \$'000 Sell AUD \$'000 Term Weighted average exchange rate Buy US dollar / sell AU dollar 7,873 12,323 3 months or less 0.6389
+Buy USD \$'000 Sell AUD \$'000 Term Weighted average exchange rate Buy US dollar / sell AU dollar 23,611 36,672 3 months or less 0.6439

 During the year, the US dollar fluctuated against the Australian dollar.
-A net foreign exchange gain of \$1.2 million is included in results for the year ended 31 December 2022 (2021: \$0.4 million), this includes a \$1.4 million gain on the milestone revenue from Acadia, offset by a loss on the translation for reporting purposes of the Group's US dollar cash balances into Australian dollars.
+A net foreign exchange gain of \$2.4 million is included in results for the year ended 31 December 2023 (2022: \$1.2 million), this includes a \$1.9 million gain on the milestone revenue from Acadia (2022: \$1.4 million gain).